tucher/JsonFusion/docs/JSON_TYPE_MAPPING.md

    - As digits are parsed, value is built up
    - **Immediately** reject if value exceeds type capacity (e.g., `128` for `int8_t`)
    - Early termination on overflow
+   - float numbers are parsed to a buffer of sufficient size, then converted to `double`, then checked for starage range
 2. After successful parse: **Immediately** check `range<>` constraint if present (explicit)

 All checks happen **during or immediately after** parsing.
 Rejection is immediate.